KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Inadequate experimental methods and data repositories
 -------------------------------------------------------------------------

 In our opinion, one of the biggest bottlenecks to WC modeling is collecting and aggregating enough high-quality experimental data to build WC models.
-This is a significant bottleneck because WC models require extensive data, and because, as described in :numref:`Section %s <imperfect_data>`, we do not yet have sufficient methods for characterizing cells, sufficient tools for annotating the semantic meaning of experimental data, sufficient repositories for aggregating and integrating experimental data, and sufficient incentives for researchers to share their data.
+This is a significant bottleneck because WC models require extensive data, and because, as described in :numref:`imperfect_data`, we do not yet have sufficient methods for characterizing cells, sufficient tools for annotating the semantic meaning of experimental data, sufficient repositories for aggregating and integrating experimental data, and sufficient incentives for researchers to share their data.

 New measurement methods, data repositories, and data aggregation tools are needed to overcome this bottleneck: (a) improved proteome-wide methods for measuring protein abundances would facilitate more accurate models of many pathways; (b) improved metabolome-wide methods for measuring metabolite concentrations would enable more accurate models of metabolism; (c) new single-cell measurement methods would facilitate more accurate models of the phenotypic variation of single cells; (d) a new central data repository that uses consistent representations, identifiers, and units would accelerate data aggregation :cite:`howe2008big`; and (e) new tools for searching this repository would help researchers identify relevant data for WC modeling, including data from related organisms and environments.

 Incomplete, inconsistent, scattered, and poorly annotated pathway models
 -------------------------------------------------------------------------

-As discussed in :numref:`Section %s <wc_methods>`, the most promising strategy for building WC models is to combine multiple separate models.
+As discussed in :numref:`wc_methods`, the most promising strategy for building WC models is to combine multiple separate models.
 However, the lack of a complete set of compatible, well-annotated, and high-quality pathway models is a major bottleneck to WC modeling :cite:`krause2009annotation,neal2014reappraisal,snoep2006towards,gonccalves2013bridging`.
 Here, we summarize the limitations of our pathway models.

 Incomplete models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^